This information will help you understand your choices, whether you share in the decision-making process or rely on your doctor's recommendation.

-Are there other reasons you might want to have herniated disc surgery?
+Are there other reasons you might want to have surgery?

-Are there other reasons you might not want to have herniated disc surgery?
+Are there other reasons you might not want to have surgery?

-These personal stories may help you make your decision about herniated disc surgery.
+These personal stories may help you make your decision.

 Wise Health Decision

 Use this worksheet to help you make your decision.
-After completing it, you should have a better idea of how you feel about herniated disc surgery.
+After completing it, you should have a better idea of how you feel about having surgery for bunions.
 Discuss the worksheet with your doctor.

 Circle the answer that best applies to you.

-Use the space below to list any other important concerns you have about this decision.
-Include all questions that you have for your doctor.
+Use the following space to list any other important concerns you have about this decision.

 What is your overall impression?

 Your answers in the above worksheet are meant to give you a general idea of where you stand on this decision.
-You may have one overriding reason to have or not have herniated disc surgery.
+You may have one overriding reason to have or not have surgery for bunions.

-Check the box below that best represents your overall impression about your decision.
+Check the box below that represents your overall impression about your decision.

 |Author||Shannon Erstad, MBA/MPH|